maizehsu/VG101-2020-Fall-Manuel/README.md

 #### Bug Section

 I haven't discovered any bug during operation.
 However, there are some potential problems.
 The whole animation gets a bit slow when both the number of cars (higher than 15) and fps (higher than 6) are set at a high level.
+In fact, the player is more likely to lose in this game if the number of cars goes up.
 Besides, there is a chance in a million that two car plates might be the same,  however the chances are too little that we may as well just ignore it.
-In fact, the player is more likely to lose in this game if the number of cars goes up

 #### Afterthought

 - Self learning is really helpful.